Ammar7077/Holiday_Calculator/README.md

 # Holiday Calculator

-TAZ Holiday Calculator is a simple c# desctop application that helps the users to calculate thier holiday trip cost based on the selected period.
+TAZ Holiday Calculator is a simple c# desktop application that helps the users to calculate thier holiday trip cost based on the selected period.